What Lively was and why it mattered.

 additional direct aged-care workers are needed by 2030 to meet demand

-Lively recruited young adults (aged 18–25) with minimal or no prior experience or qualifications; provided them with in-house training and mentorship; and employed them to provide in-home and community-based support to older people, with a focus on cultivating relationships of trust and mutual learning.
-This promised to offer a number of benefits:
+Lively recruited young adults (aged 18–25) with minimal or no prior experience or qualifications, provided in-house training and mentorship, and employed them to offer in-home and community-based support to older people.
+The focus was not just on tasks, but on cultivating relationships of trust and mutual learning.

 Combat ageism

-Research has demonstrated that intergenerational relationships are one of the most effective ways to combat ageist attitudes and age-based discrimination.
+Research consistently demonstrates that intergenerational relationships are among the most effective ways to reduce ageist attitudes and discrimination.

 The Team